Here is a list of the essential apps you need for China. Having these apps will definitely make your trip to China go much more smoothly.

 2. WeChat

-WeChat is an essential app for anyone living in China.
-Literally everyone in China has WeChat.
-It’s the main messaging app, but is also a whole eco-system.
+WeChat is an essential app for anyone in China.
+Practically everyone in China of every generation has WeChat.
+Itโs the main messaging app, but is also a whole eco-system.
 Like Alipay, WeChat has a QR code payment function and contains mini-apps.

-As a visitor to China, you won’t be needing to use all the features of WeChat, but here are a few that will be useful for you:
+As a visitor to China, you wonโt need all the features of WeChat, but here are a few that will be useful for you:

-- WeChat Wallet – this is a method of QR code payment similar to Alipay.
-Whilst Alipay is the recommended payment method for foreign travellers, WeChat pay is by far the most popular method of payment in China for locals.
-Both are generally accepted everywhere, although WeChat pay is universally accepted.
+- WeChat Wallet โ this is a method of QR code payment similar to Alipay.
+WeChat Pay is by far the most popular method of payment in China for locals.
+Both WeChat Pay and Alipay are generally accepted everywhere, although WeChat Pay is slightly more universal.
+However, I still recommend Alipay for international travellers, as it works more reliably for international bank cards.
 Read more in my guide to paying in China.

-- Booking Tickets – certain attractions, particularly national ones like Tiananmen Square, require you to book tickets in advance on WeChat.
+- Booking Tickets โ certain attractions, including free ones like museums, require you to book tickets in advance on WeChat.
 This is done through their specific mini-apps within WeChat, which are unfortunately all in Chinese.
-If you’re feeling brave, you could take screenshots and use Google Translate.
-Alternatively, you could also get your hotel to help you book it on your account.
+If youโre feeling brave, you could take screenshots and use Apple/Google Translate.
+Alternatively, you can ask your hotel to help you book or pay for a ticket booking service (check Trip.com).

-- Communicating with Hotel – WeChat has a fairly accurate translate function for messages, which is useful if you want to communicate with someone who doesn’t speak English.
-Hotels in China often have an official WeChat account that they encourage you to add upon check-in.
+- Communicating with Hotel – WeChat has a fairly accurate translate function for messages, which is useful if you want to communicate with someone who doesnโt speak English.
+Hotels in China often have an official WeChat account that you can add upon check-in.
 This does make it easier to explain any issues or questions you have.

 Download WeChat: iOS | Android